Natasha Irons (politician)

-Natasha Dawn Irons is a British Labour Party politician who has been MP for Croydon East since 2024.
+Natasha Dawn Irons is a British Labour politician who has been Member of Parliament for Croydon East since 2024.

+Professional career

-She was previously a media planning manager at Channel 4 Television, and a Labour Councillor for Merton Council.
+Irons was previously a media planning manager at Channel 4 Television.

+Political career

+Merton Councillor

+Irons is a former Labour councillor for Merton Council.

-Irons was first elected to represent Ravensbury ward in 2018.
-In 2020, she was made Merton Council's Cabinet Member for Local Environment and Green Spaces.
-She was elected again in 2022 – this time representing Figge's Marsh Ward – and took on the expanded role of Cabinet Member for Local Environment, Green Spaces and Climate Change, a position she held until her resignation.
+She was first elected to represent Ravensbury ward in 2018.
+In 2020, she was made Merton Council's cabinet member for local environment and green spaces.
+She was elected again in 2022 – this time representing Figge's Marsh ward – and took on the expanded role of cabinet member for local environment, green spaces and climate change, a position she held until her resignation.

 Parliamentary career

-Irons was elected as member of the Culture, Media and Sport Select Committee on 21 October 2024.
+Irons was elected MP for Croydon East in the 2024 General Election and selected as a member of the Culture, Media and Sport Select Committee on 21 October 2024.